THE JSA FACT FILE

 #29).

 In the 1980s, Doctor Mid-Nite was rarely active, but it is known that he moved to Los Angeles to become private physician to Earth-2's second-generation super-team, Infinity Incorporated.
 One of his star pupils, Dr. Beth Chapel, was blinded during the Crisis on Infinite Earths, but later took up the mantle of Mid-Nite as "Doctor Midnight" (Infinity Inc. #21).
 In 2005, a breach between New Earth and Earth-Two revealed that Dr. Mid-Nite survived into the new millennium but had largely retired due to advanced age.
+Beth Chapel retained the identity of Doctor Midnight and was a member of the Justice Society in his stead.
 His ultimate fate on Earth-Two is yet to revealed.

 Power and Abilities